 Any pasta is perfect for this, but I used veggie penne to get an extra punch of veggie.
 I think Penne, fusilli, or rigatoni would work best.
 If you want to make this ahead of time, make sure your pasta is very al dente and cool everything before combining.
 You will probably need a few extra minutes in the oven as well.

-If you’re looking for more easy ways to sneak some veggies into your kids’ diets you need to grab my picky eater cheat sheets which will teach you how to outsmart your picky eaters by sneaking veggies in kid favorites like smoothies, baked goods, and simple dinners.
+If you’re looking for more easy ways to sneak some veggies into your kids’ diets you need to grab my picky eater cheat sheet.
+It will teach you how to outsmart your picky eaters by sneaking veggies in kid favorites like smoothies, baked goods, and simple dinners.

-Morgan strives to make being a mom simple and being a kid memorable through realistic parenting advice you won’t roll your eyes at and fun food your kids will actually WANT to eat.
-A Target loving, stay at home mom to two crazy little boys, you can find Morgan on her blog, Morgan Manages Mommyhood whipping up simple healthy food for picky eaters and laughing over spilled milk.
+Morgan strives to make being a mom simple and being a kid memorable through realistic parenting advice and fun food your kids will actually WANT to eat.
+A Target loving, stay at home mom to two crazy little boys, you can find Morgan on her blog, Morgan Manages Mommyhood.
+There she loves whipping up simple healthy food for picky eaters and laughing over spilled milk.